+On Land Block entry into waterways.
 Contain spill by dyking with earth, sand or other barrier.
 Remove spills with vacuum truck if product is still usable.
 Dilute remaining product with plenty of water.

-& Ice Contain spill by dyking with earth, sand or other barrier.
+On Snow & Ice Block entry into waterways.
+Contain spill by dyking with earth, sand or other barrier.
 Remove spills with vacuum truck if product is still usable.
 Dilute remaining product with plenty of water.
 On Muskeg Flush area with plenty of water.
 On Water It is completely soluble so difficult to contain.
 Dilute with plenty of water if spill is in a small water body or slow moving stream.

-Storage Store in well ventilated, cool, dark areas away from fire hazards, acids and oxidizing materials.
+Storage & Transfer Store in well ventilated, cool, dark areas away from fire hazards, acids and oxidizing materials.
+Use vented caps.

-use vented caps.

 Avoid contact with clothes or any body parts.
 Disposal Dilute with large volumes of water and release to the environment if permitted by regulators.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 27 - Spill Response - Sodium Nitrate
+Appendix 26.0 Spill Response - Sodium Nitrate

+Eliminate ignition sources.
+Stop source if safe to do so.
+On Land Do not flush into ditches or drainage systems.
+Block entry into waterways.
+Prevent contact with water.
+Contain spill by diking with earth or other barrier.
 If sodium nitrite contacts water, confine to as small an area as possible.
 On dry surfaces, shovel sodium nitrite into containers.
 On tundra, use peat moss and leave to degrade, if feasible to do so.
 On Snow Block entry into water; dike using snow or other barrier.

-& Ice Remove sodium nitrite with shovels or other mechanical means.

-On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
+Remove sodium nitrite with shovels or other mechanical means. & Ice On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove sodium nitrite with shovels or other mechanical means if feasible to do so.
 Burning is not a feasible response option.
+Minimize damage caused by equipment and personnel.
 On Water Sodium nitrite mixes with water and is difficult to recover.
 Isolate and confine spill by damming or diversion.
 Water flushing can be tried to disperse spill.

-& Transfer Store in closed, labelled containers in cool, ventilated areas away from incompatible materials.
+Place collected material in waterproof containers.
+Storage & Transfer Store in closed, labelled containers in cool, ventilated areas away from incompatible materials.
+Disposal Segregate waste types.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 28 - Spill Response - Sodium Thiocyanate
+Appendix 27.0 Spill Response - Sodium Thiocyanate